ant512/gobble/README.md

 Theming
 -------

-Gobble currently only supports a single theme, which can be found in the gobble/theme directory.
-It consists of image, css and templates folders.
+Gobble supports multiple themes, which can be found in the gobble/themes directory.
+Each theme consists of image, css and templates folders.
 All are designed to be standards compliant and easy to edit.

 When editing templates, take care not to disturb content between {{brackets}}.
 These are part of Go's templating system and function as placeholders for